-In this article, we look at several of the ways that engagement and innovation are linked.
+In this article, we look at several ways engagement and innovation are linked.

-Our own data indicates that engagement is highly correlated with innovative behaviors in all types of organizations.
-This encompasses having a culture that encourages its employees to innovate, even though success is not guaranteed.
-High engagement levels have an especially strong impact on organizations taking action on innovative ideas.
+Our data indicate that engagement highly correlates with innovative behaviors in all organizations.
+This includes a culture that encourages employees to innovate, even though success is not guaranteed.
+High engagement levels powerfully impact organizations taking action on innovative ideas.

 That being said, what aspect of engagement is most connected to innovation?
 Our data shows that it's motivation.
-We see that employees' willingness to do more (i.e., performing beyond role expectations) is very strongly related to innovation.
+Employees' willingness to do more (i.e., performing beyond role expectations) is very strongly associated with innovation.

 2. The most engaged employees believe that their culture nurtures innovation

 Nearly 8 out of 10 highly engaged employees regard their companies as having a culture that nurtures innovation.
-In comparison, only half of the least engaged employees feel the same way.
+In comparison, only half of the least engaged employees feel the same.

 What drives an innovative culture?
-Our data shows that the areas that most greatly impact innovation are:
+Our data shows that the areas that most significantly impact innovation are: